-SCOPE OF IMMIGRATION PROGRAM INTERN WORK: The International Rescue Committee’s Resettlement office in Atlanta provides its clients with assistance in filing immigration applications, which will allow refugees and newly approved asylees to travel, become permanent residents and then citizens of the United States.
+SCOPE OF IMMIGRATION CASEWORKER ASSISTANT INTERN WORK: The International Rescue Committee’s Resettlement office in Atlanta provides its clients with assistance in filing immigration applications, which will allow refugees and newly-approved asylees to travel, become permanent residents and then citizens of the United States.

 - Assist immigration case managers in making copies and creating new files